Monday, June 27, 2016

 When the Miami-based Sábado Gigante said "¡Adiós!" after 53 years of old-fashioned TV, it was a sign that even non-English-speaking variety shows are doomed.
 Yet that hasn't stopped NBC from pushing for the variety show to come back to American TV, first with the now-defunct Best Time Ever with Neil Patrick Harris and now with the summertime replacement show Maya & Marty.
 The Tuesday night show pairs up two great comedians from completely different eras of SNL: Martin Short--whose best shtick, prior to his one season on Dick Ebersol-era SNL, took place on SCTV, the classic sketch show that constantly ripped apart the cheesiness of variety shows, whether it was through Short's Jackie Rogers Jr. character or Eugene Levy as Gene Shalit incongruously doing musical numbers with Catherine O'Hara as Rona Barrett and Joe Flaherty as Gene Siskel--and '00s SNL regular Maya Rudolph, a Prince song-covering, TCM-watching pre-'90s-showbiz nerd type who genuinely enjoys the cheesiness of variety shows (Maya & Marty is her second attempt at a variety show, after the one-off Maya Rudolph Show special).
 Despite that pairing, which sounds nice on paper, Maya & Marty does not look enticing to me, except for one element, and it's the only part of Maya & Marty I've been watching online: the return of celebrity interviewer Jiminy Glick.

-Way before Ali G trolled politicians, Zach Galifianakis embodied fake awkwardness between two ferns, Eric Andre caused a genuinely uncomfortable Lauren Conrad to walk out on him and Stephen Colbert pretended to know nothing about hip-hop while interviewing an in-on-the-joke Eminem, there was Glick, Short's funniest character and an interestingly late addition to Short's repertoire.
+Way before Ali G trolled politicians or Zach Galifianakis embodied fake awkwardness between two ferns or Eric Andre caused a genuinely uncomfortable Lauren Conrad to walk out on him or Stephen Colbert pretended to know nothing about hip-hop while interviewing an in-on-the-joke Eminem, there was Glick, Short's funniest character and an interestingly late addition to Short's repertoire.
 Glick and his weird, Merv Griffin-ish voice didn't appear first on either SCTV or mid-'80s SNL and instead emerged from a much later and completely forgotten venue: Short's 1999 daytime talk show.
 I tuned in to The Martin Short Show for only one reason: to see Short badly interview the likes of Ted Danson and a Dharma & Greg-era Jenna Elfman as Glick.
 It was far more entertaining than Short doing polite interviews for real as his normal self.

 Clearly modeled physically after the rotund physique of Miami celebrity interviewer Raúl De Molina, "El Gordo" in the Univision chat show duo known as El Gordo y la Flaca, the donut-loving Glick commits as many sins as possible as an interviewer.
 He doesn't do any research about his interviewee beforehand, he has a short attention span, he constantly brings up things that have nothing to do with the interviewee (his sons Morgan, Mason, Matthew and Modine somehow always wind up being mentioned in conversations, as does his past as a personal assistant to the likes of Charles Bronson and Telly Savalas) and he always interrupts the interview to take phone calls from his off-screen wife Dixie (played by the late Jan Hooks when Short starred as Glick on Comedy Central's Primetime Glick and in 2004's Jiminy Glick in Lalawood).